Farewell My Concubine (Korean Version) DVD Region All

 Farewelll My Concubine

 I've watched the US version, is there any difference between the China and US version?
 Certain deleted scenes perhaps?
 I don't know.
 Only verdict is that Leslie portrays this sad operatic artist with such poignant flare and artistry takes my breath away.
 The story exposes the kind of 'sacrifices', tough drilling and practices endured by thousands of 'peking opera' students.
 Naturally the overbearing practices of 'sifus' are scary enough to make you wonder if they're not a little sadistic themselves.
 To the western viewers this is impossible but it's true back in the old old days.
 Ask any one operatic fans and they'll confirm it, even Jackie Chan said so and I know so because my mother told me so.
-Anyway, Gong Li put in a fine performance and became the woman who came between the 2 'brothers'.
-Once on the scene, everything goes downhill.
-It also gives you an idea of how when the communist party came into power, the once suppressed population (when under Japanese occupation) can become all powerful by taking things out of context, twists and turns, misguided judgements can cause friends to turn against each other in order to survive.
-You must watch this, so brilliant, so sad, what an eye-opener! |

 Did you find this review helpful?